-Now that the keto diet is getting more and more popular, a number of spin-offs have started appearing, such as lazy keto and dirty keto.
+Now that the keto diet has successfully established itself as a science-based diet, a number of spin-offs have started appearing, such as lazy keto and dirty keto.

 So what’s the deal with all of these new types of keto?